A Dream you Dream Alone is Only a Dream

-I am fortunate to have a huge circle of love and support but I’m not sure how I would do it alone.
-I’ve spoken with many that are battling by themselves and it’s not ok.
-With migraine comes a whole plethora of physical and mental obstacles that need to be addressed as a whole.
-There is a great need for support in a world that can seem so misunderstood and isolated.
+I am fortunate to have a massive circle of love and support, but I’m not sure how I would do it alone.
+I’ve spoken with many battling alone, and it’s not ok.
+With migraine comes a plethora of physical and mental obstacles that need to be addressed.
+There is a great need for support in a world that can seem misunderstood and isolated.

 I can go on and on about my dreams and the dreams of the migraine community.
-Together we can make it a reality but not without hard work.
-Dreams aren’t handed to you so it only makes sense to work together.
+Together we can make it a reality, but not without hard work.
+Plans aren’t handed to you, so it only makes sense to work together.